Ecocide: Genocide

 Ecocide can threaten a people's cultural and physical existence, and several studies have shown that ecocide has genocidal dimensions.
 Destruction of the natural environment can result in cultural genocide by preventing people from following their traditional way of life.
 This is especially true for Indigenous people.
 Ecocide resulting from climate change and resource extraction may become a primary driver of genocide worldwide.
 Some Indigenous scholars have argued that ecocide and genocide are inextricable.
 Furthermore, in recent debates the connection between capitalism and ecocide has been subject to discussion.
-Scholars such as Crook, Short and South have argued that capitalist exploitation further exacerbates the impacts of climate change and subsequently lead to further cases of ecocide.
-Yet, the relationship between landscape and capitalism and war also has been at times viewed in more ambiguous manners.
-For example, in the case of the countryside of South Lebanon after the 2006 Lebanon War, Khayyat argues through the concept of "resistant ecology" that while war shapes landscape, landscape also adapts to its impacts to resist devastation through both human and non-human means.
+Scholars such as Crook, Short and South have argued that capitalist exploitation further exacerbates the impact of climate change and subsequently leads to further cases of ecocide.
+At times the relationship between landscape, capitalism and war has been viewed in more ambiguous manners.
+For example, in the case of the countryside of South Lebanon after the 2006 Lebanon War, Khayyat argues through the concept of 'resistant ecology'; that while war shapes landscape, landscapes adapt to its impacts to resist devastation through both human and non-human means.

 Mainstream understanding of genocide (as defined by the United Nations) restricts genocide to acts committed against the bodies of individual people.
-Some genocide researchers argue that this human rights framework does a disservice to colonised Indigenous people who experienced social death with the loss of relationship to their land but who were not always killed in the process of colonisation.
+Some genocide researchers argue that this human rights framework does a disservice to colonised Indigenous people who experienced social death with the loss of relationship to their land but who were not killed in the process of colonisation.
 An example of such an argument is found in Van Solinge's work on the exploitation of natural resources in parts of the African continent.